 With the opening of the AWPR and some of the essential rail upgrades underway, a significant proportion of the current RTS has been achieved and it feels that the time is right to look ahead to the future, building on the investment that has already been made and shifting the focus to thinking about how we are going to make best use of new and developing infrastructure, with greater emphasis on issues such as climate change, equality, health and technology.

-Nestrans Chairman, Councillor Peter Argyle, “We are just at the start of this process and keen to give stakeholders, businesses and the public the opportunity to be involved in and shape the directions of the next RTS which will guide transport investment in the North East over the next 20 years.
+Nestrans Chairman, Councillor Peter Argyle said, “We are just at the start of this process and keen to give stakeholders, businesses and the public the opportunity to be involved in and shape the directions of the next RTS which will guide transport investment in the North East over the next 20 years.
 The vision of the next RTS is to provide a cleaner, more resilient, inclusive and accessible transport system in the north east, which contributes to improved quality of life through healthier, more prosperous and fairer communities.”

 The new strategy will be structured around four key pillars each with equal weighting and which provide a common link to the National Transport Strategy, which is being carried out by the Scottish Government in 2019.